bpiereck/Git_project_Sep2023/Concepts_dictionary.md

 3. Local repository:  The repository where you keep your snapshots.
 It is found inthe `.git` folder.
 In my computer - locally

 P.s.: To check in what conceptual area my files are I can use `git status`.

+Testing what happens if I dont use -m to commit.